QueuingKoala/openvpn-db-log/README.md

 the program flags for each.
 If your particular database doesn't require one of these, simply omit the option.

+## Database credentials

+  If your database backend requires credentials, you can supply them either with the --user / --pass options, or with a --credentials (-C) file.
+When used, the first 2 lines of this file will be taken as the user and password.

 Standard features
 -----------------